BerendPronk/minor/README.md

 The final part of the presentation included a demonstration of using Git via the terminal.
 This is where the most questions emerged.
 That's understandable, since it was all text-based.
 Titus didn't really have an example to show us.
 He decided to create a new repository to pull some files from, adjusting them and pushing them eventually.
 During this session, he also briefly explained the more advanced principles like squashing and rebasing commits.

+## March 21st - Jasper Moelker

+The fourth Weekly Nerd was given by a front-end developer from De Voorhoede, Jasper Moelker, at the office he works in.
+The topic of this presentation was Progressive Enhancement.
+A very broad topic, with key components to keep in mind when developing a website for the end-user.

+Jasper set the term 'Progressive Enhancement' against 'Graceful Degradation'.
+They basically are the same thing, but viewed from a different perspective.
+Progressive Enhancement ia about adding new features to improve on the user experience, but keeping the overal code readible to as many browsers as possible.
+Graceful degredation is the same concept, but as viewed from the other side; removing new features without removing the way users experience the website/application.

+To accomplish this, a developer needs to build layered experiences.
+Starting with a baseline, a developer should always make the application work with the functionalities built in with most systems.
+Only then can the developer focus on more 'acceptable' implementations, building extra efficiency on top of the baseline experience, with newer features that may not be supported on every system.
+After that, the 'enjoyable' layer can be developed, putting a smile on the user's face.

+Feature detection if a very important aspect of progressive enhancement, Jasper mentioned.
+Without it, the parser of an older browser might come across a functionality it does not fully understand, potentially breaking the entire application.

+To put us to the test with the new knowledge we obtained, Jasper let us create a pattern primer, which is basically a detailed map of a pattern or feature.
+This primer needed to contain the explanation of our chosen pattern, along with an interaction flow and possible browser functionalities to improve on the concept of the pattern.
+After about half an hour, Jasper collected everyone's sheet and we discussed them as a group.